dtcenter/METplotpy/docs/Users_Guide/polar_plot.rst

 Run from the Command Line
 =========================

-To generate the example Polar Plot plot (i.e. using settings in the **polar_plot.yaml** configuration file) perform the following:
+To generate the example Polar Ice plot (i.e. using settings in the **polar_plot.yaml** configuration file) perform the following:

 *  If using the conda environment, verify the conda environment